shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 ### Checking to see if the environment variable is already set

-To check and see if the environment variable has already been set, open a terminal and execute the following command: `set`
+To see if the environment variable has already been set, open a terminal and execute the following command: `set`

 Then, search for `TK_DEBUG=1`.